ManimCommunity/manim/docs/source/contributing/testing.rst

         }
     }

-If you have any question don't hesitate to ask on `Discord
+If you have any questions, please don't hesitate to ask on `Discord
-<https://discord.gg/mMRrZQW>`_, in your pull request, or open an issue.
+<https://discord.gg/mMRrZQW>`_, in your pull request, or in an issue.